-The final and additional step to the ABC approach is to decide and debrief.
+The final and additional step to the ABC Approach is to decide and debrief.
 This step allows the care team to come together to consider their findings and collaborate on the best way to manage the situation.
-Remember that in true client-directed care, the client themselves is part of the care team and should be involved in this process, or alternatively the client’s family or designated decision-makers.
+Remember that in true client-directed care, the client themself is part of the care team and should be involved in this process, or alternatively, the client’s family or designated decision-makers.

 Decisions on what actions to take could involve:

 Scenario: Ted is an 87-year-old resident in a secure aged care facility who is living with dementia.
 In his younger years, Ted was extremely active and would wake early every morning to walk to the corner milk bar to buy the newspaper.

 After waking early one morning, Ted attempts to leave through the front entrance of the facility, with the intention of walking to the shop to buy the newspaper.
 However, he is halted by the locked security-door, which requires a keycode to open.

 Ted gets agitated and upset finding himself locked behind the door and begins to try to rattle and break the door latch.
 He is panicked and loudly demanding to be let out.